zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/decoupling-apis.md

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/decoupling-apis/domain-model.png" >}}

+For example, you want to make an API call that returns **Products**, and allows you to filter the results by **Category**.

 ## Creating a View Entity

-For example, you want to make an API call that returns **Products**, and allows you to filter the results by **Category**.
-To do this, create a single view entity and expose it as an OData resource.
+Create a single view entity and expose it as an OData resource.
+To do this, follow these steps:

 1. Open your domain model and create a view entity called *ProductCategoryVE*.
 2. Add the following query to the OQL editor: